Chronial/wsl-sudo/README.rst

 1. Install python with cygwin installer.

 2. Download greenlet.
-It can be downloaded from <a href="http://pypi.python.org/pypi/greenlet/">http://pypi.python.org/pypi/greenlet</a>
+It can be downloaded from "http://pypi.python.org/pypi/greenlet/"

 3. Download eventlet.
-It can be downloaded from <a href="http://pypi.python.org/pypi/eventlet/">http://pypi.python.org/pypi/greenlet</a>
+It can be downloaded from "http://pypi.python.org/pypi/eventlet/"

 4. Install greenlet package.
 Extract the archive, and move to the directory. then you type in the cygwin shell::